Honey super added to a British National beehive during a spring nectar flow in the United Kingdom

 Frequently Asked Questions

-Often in April or May, but only when the colony is strong, bees are covering most frames and nectar is coming in or expected soon.
+Many UK beekeepers start thinking about supers in April or May, but the correct timing depends on colony strength, weather and forage.
+Add a super when bees are covering most brood frames, the colony is expanding well and nectar is coming in or expected soon.

 Yes.
-If the brood box becomes congested, the queen may run short of laying space and swarm pressure may increase.
+If the brood box becomes congested, nectar may reduce laying space and swarm pressure may increase.
+It is usually better to add space before the colony becomes packed.